meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 <a id="logic"></a>
 #### Background: Logic Gates

+***Quick* logic gates review**

+'Logic gates' are the elementary building blocks of digital circuits.

+{% include figure_link.html url="/assets/images/neural_nets/logic_gates.png" href="http://www.schoolphysics.co.uk/age16-19/Electronics/Logic%20gates/text/Logic_gates/index.html" caption="Image source: schoolphysics.co.uk" width="80%" %}

 We've seen how a perceptron can be employed to integrate the influence of many inputs in order to arrive at some decision, but we haven't considered how these same units can perform more 'logical', gate-type functions, as well.
-As we'll see in the example below, by incorporating a bias into the output of each perceptron, we can evaluate computational functions such as AND, OR, and NAND.
+As we'll see in the next example, by incorporating a bias into the output of each perceptron, we can evaluate computational functions such as AND, OR, and NAND.

-***Quick* review of logic gates**

-{% include figure_link.html url="/assets/images/neural_nets/logic_gates.png" href="http://www.schoolphysics.co.uk/age16-19/Electronics/Logic%20gates/text/Logic_gates/index.html" caption="Image source: schoolphysics.co.uk" width="80%" %}

 **Example:**
 Imagine we have a simple perceptron with just two inputs, both with the same weight (-2), with a bias input of 3.
-Our perceptron would look something like the example below:
+Our perceptron would look something like the example below.

 {% include figure.html url="/assets/images/neural_nets/perc_example.png" width="40%" %}